 - tell your doctor and pharmacist if you are allergic to belinostat injection, any other medications, or any of the ingredients in belinostat injection.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take or use.
-Be sure to mention any of the following: indinavir (Crixivan), ketoconazole (Nizoral), or ritonavir (Norvir, in Kaletra).
+- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take or use while receiving belinostat injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have previously received treatment with other chemotherapy medications or if you have or think you may have any type of infection now.
+- tell your doctor if you have previously received treatment with other chemotherapy medications, if you have or think you may have any type of infection now, or if you have nausea, vomiting, or diarrhea.
 Also tell your doctor if you have or have ever had kidney or liver disease.

-- tell your doctor if you are pregnant, could be pregnant, or plan to become pregnant.
+- tell your doctor if you are pregnant, plan to become pregnant, or if you plan on fathering a child.
 You should not become pregnant while you are receiving belinostat injection.
+If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment and for 6 months after your final dose.
+If you are a male, you and your partner should use birth control during your treatment with belinostat and for 3 months after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
-If you become pregnant while receiving belinostat injection, call your doctor immediately.
+If you or your partner become pregnant while receiving belinostat injection, call your doctor immediately.
 Belinostat injection may harm the fetus.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving belinostat injection.

 - you should know that this medication may decrease fertility in men.
 Talk to your doctor about the risks of receiving belinostat injection.